Quantum Nonlocality under Latency Constraints: Introduction

 \section{Introduction}

-One of the most famous and counterintuitive phenomena in quantum mechanics is the violation of Bell inequalities~\cite{bell1964einstein}.
-A Bell inequality is a bound on the correlations between classical parties that are not in communication but can exhibit correlations\footnote{This is also known as a \textbf{behavior}, a conditional probability distribution of the parties' outputs conditioned on their inputs. } that cannot be achieved using classical resources.
-One method to enforce non-communication between parties is to impose a \emph{latency constraint}: the parties must complete the entire inequality-violating process from receiving their inputs to producing their outputs within a time window shorter than the speed of light delay between any pair of parties, making communication impossible.
-That is, because of the finite speed of light, by the theory of relativity \emph{latency constraints translate into non-communication constraints}.
-This is also referred to as closing the locality loophole in experimental literature and has been demonstrated in early experiments~\cite{aspect1982experimental,weihs1998violation}.
-Thus, we have the following physical interpretation of Bell inequalities is that they represent \emph{fundamental bounds on correlations between classical parties under very low latency constraints}.
+One of the most fundamental concepts in quantum mechanics is that of a Bell inequality~\cite{bell1964einstein}.
+A Bell inequality is a bound on the correlations between classical parties that are unable to communicate and are therefore described by a local hidden variable theory.
+This inability to communicate is usually justified by assuming the parties are spacelike separated~\cite{Bell1976LocalBeables}.
+More explicitly, we impose a \emph{latency constraint}: after receiving their inputs, the parties must produce their outputs within a time limit shorter than the speed-of-light delay between any pair of parties, making communication physically impossible.
+That is, \emph{the finite speed of light decreed by the theory of relativity translates latency constraints into communication constraints}.
+This is referred to as closing the locality loophole in the experimental literature and has been addressed in early experiments~\cite{aspect1982experimental,weihs1998violation}.
+Thus, we have the following physical interpretation of Bell inequalities:

 This reveals that Bell inequalities cannot be separated from the notion of \emph{spacetime locality}: one event can only influence another event if the second lies within the first event's future light cone.